AppMonsta/slate/source/includes/add-new-app.md

 Content-Type: text/html; charset=utf-8
 ```
 <aside class="notice">
-NOTE: The app details will be available within 10 minutes under normal circumstances.
+NOTE: App will be available in the next day's dataset.
-You can poll (no faster than every 10 seconds) the Details for a Single App method to wait for the app to be available.
 </aside>